For many, the term spiritual means someone who is enlightened, old and wise, a good kindhearted open being!

 While the above statement does speak to some of the typical characteristics associated with most people’s ideas of a spiritual person, there is also another side to this idea of being spiritual!

-This second aspect relates to the activities of the spiritual being, where we see the spiritual person as someone who meditates, fasts, practices silence and does not partake in sex, consumes alcohol or uses drugs of any kind, is able to heal themselves and others, and does so without regard for their own needs.
+This second aspect to ‘what is spirituality,’ relates to the activities of the spiritual being, where we see the spiritual person as someone who meditates, fasts, practices silence and does not partake in sex, consumes alcohol or uses drugs of any kind, is able to heal themselves and others, and does so without regard for their own needs.